Rhazi/Parallel-Processing-High-Performance-Financial-Analytics/README.md

 ## Contributing

 1. Follow existing code structure and naming conventions
-2. Add tests for new functionality in `tests/`
-3. Update this README for new modules or features
+2. Update this README for new modules or features
-4. Ensure all tests pass and performance doesn't regress
-5. Profile new code for memory and CPU usage
+3. Profile new code for memory and CPU usage

 ## Performance Reports